coderamen666/srd-v3.5-md/epic/epic-spells.md

 it were an animated object, except that its Intelligence, Wisdom, and Charisma scores are all 3d6.
-Animated objects and plants gain the ability to move their limbs, projections, roots, carved legs and arms, or other appendages, and have senses similar to a human's.
+Animated objects and plants gain the ability to move their limbs, projections, roots, carved legs and arms, or other appendages, and have senses similar to a human’s.
 A newly intelligent animal gets 3d6 Intelligence, +1d3 Charisma, and +2 HD.
 Objects, animals, and plants speak one language that the caster knows, plus one additional language that he or she knows per point of